TimMangan/App-Info/docs/Windows/CyberDuck/InstallConfigure.md

 By default the exe installer for this app will install into several folders under both Program Files and Program Files (x86).
 In both, there are both a Bonjour folder and a CyberDuck folder.

-The MSI version of the installer seems to skip the Bonjour service installation (even though files are in the package).
+## Project Evergreen
+Project Evergreen AppTracker provides information and sources for installers for this app https://stealthpuppy.com/apptracker/#cyberduck

 ## MSI based installer
 The MSI installer appears to only have the typical MSI options.

+The MSI version of the installer seems to skip the Bonjour service installation (even though files are in the package).

 ## EXE based installer